How to configure Azure Database for MySQL Data-in Replication

 This article contains references to the term slave, a term that Microsoft no longer uses.
 When the term is removed from the software, we'll remove it from this article.

 To create a replica in the Azure Database for MySQL service, Data-in Replication synchronizes data from a source MySQL server on-premises, in virtual machines (VMs), or in cloud database services.
-Data-in Replication is based on the binary log (binlog) file position-based replication native to MySQL.
+Data-in Replication is based on the binary log (binlog) file position-based or GTID-based replication native to MySQL.
 To learn more about binlog replication, see the MySQL binlog replication overview.

 Review the limitations and requirements of Data-in replication before performing the steps in this article.

-Create same user accounts and corresponding privileges
+Create the same user accounts and corresponding privileges.

 User accounts aren't replicated from the source server to the replica server.
 If you plan on providing users with access to the replica server, you need to create all accounts and corresponding privileges manually on this newly created Azure Database for MySQL server.